Masking Causality and Conditional Dependence: Theoretical Results

 \section{Theoretical Results}

 This section establishes key properties of causal masking.
-We lower-bound the benefit of causal masking relative to the fair solution and ultimately argue that masking is a \emph{natural outcome} of optimization when subject to a zero ATE constraint, even when the decision-maker is not acting adversarially.
+We lower-bound the benefit of masking relative to the unaware solution and argue that masking is a \emph{natural outcome} of optimization under an averaged constraint, even when the optimizer is not adversarial.
 All proofs are in Appendix~\ref{apx: deferred proofs}.